Built-In Workspace Integrations

 Weavz includes first-party integrations that are not tied to a third-party SaaS account.
 Add them to a workspace the same way you add Slack, GitHub, or Google Drive, then expose them through REST, SDKs, Playground, or MCP servers.

-These integrations are useful because they make an agent or workflow self-sufficient: it can store files, keep scoped state, call HTTP or GraphQL endpoints, fetch web pages, transform JSON, run code, and keep working memory without leaving the Weavz integration model.
+These integrations are useful because they make an agent or workflow self-sufficient: it can use a Filesystem, keep scoped State KV, call HTTP or GraphQL endpoints, fetch web pages, drive a browser or user-approved local desktop session, present data as a dynamic dashboard, transform JSON, run code in a Sandbox, and keep working memory without leaving the Weavz integration model.

 Why they are workspace integrations